Ubiquity Press

 Survey

-We conducted survey to figure out what kind of functionality they mostly use in JURA, and what kind of functionality that should be added more into Central Station.
-We then organized needs of function into spreadsheets to see which ones should be deleted, and kept.
+We conducted a survey to figure out what kind of functionality they mostly use in JURA, and what kind of functionality should and should not be added into Central Station.
+We then organized the most used and least used buttons into spreadsheets to see which ones should be deleted and which should be kept.

 Survey.png